ka9q/ka9q-radio/docs/ka9q-radio.md

 **status** String; No default.
 Valid only in [global].
-Specifies the domain name of the control/status multicast group used for all channels in this instance of *radiod8.
+Specifies the domain name of the control/status multicast group used for all channels in this instance of *radiod*.
 Not mandatory, but unset there will be no way to dynamically create new receiver channels or to control or monitor statically configured channels. *radiod* will deterministically hash this string to generate and advertise an IPv4